lancenacabuan/Shaliah/sources/Paperwork.md

 The Hellenistic Jewish philosopher Philo of Alexandria [<sup>[14]</sup>][src-14] illustrates both the potential and the limits of this discourse: he can speak of the Logos in ways that approach "second God" language while still treating the Logos as the means of God's ordering and knowability rather than as an independent rival deity. [<sup>[15]</sup>][src-15] The crucial point for Christology is not that all Jews believed in a "second divine person," but that many Jewish texts already used elevated, quasi-personal language for God's own self-expression in ways compatible with rigorous monotheistic devotion. [<sup>[16]</sup>][src-16]

-## Agency and representation: shaliah, "sent" Christology, and the biblical logic of delegated authority
+## Agency and Representation: Shaliah, Sent Christology, and the Logic of Delegated Authority

 Alongside Wisdom/Word discourse, Jewish tradition also developed a strong conceptual framework for authorized representation: the shaliah, or legal emissary.
 In later rabbinic formulation, the principle is succinct: "a person's agent is regarded as the person himself," stated explicitly in Mishnah Berakhot [<sup>[17]</sup>][src-17] 5:5. [<sup>[18]</sup>][src-18] Two cautions are necessary: first, the rabbinic sources are later than the New Testament; second, not every rabbinic legal detail can be assumed for the first century.
 Yet the logic they codify, authorized emissaries acting in the sender's name, fits long-standing ancient Mediterranean practices of envoy representation and is widely used by Johannine scholars because the Fourth Gospel is saturated with "sending" language and with claims that the Son does not act from himself but speaks and works what the Father authorizes. [<sup>[19]</sup>][src-19]